jdhitsolutions/PSTypeExtensionTools/docs/Add-PSTypeExtension.md

 ```

 ### -Value
 The value for your type extension.
-Remember to enclose scriptblocks in {} and use $this
+Remember to enclose scriptblocks in {} and use $this.

 ```yaml
 Type: Object